Pharmacy assistant CV template (text format)

 - Answered customer questions regarding their medications while basing them off their wellness and lifestyle levels

-- Maintained a clean and sanitary work environment by effectively sterilising all pharmaceutical equipment
+- Maintained a sanitary work environment by effectively sterilising all pharmaceutical equipment

 EDUCATION